6 Unforgettable Bilingual Books in Russian and English to Enrich Your Russian Studies

 “Russian Fairy Tales” features five stories, including familiar tales like “Jack Frost,” alongside Russian classics that any Russian student should know, like “Vasilisa and Baba Yaga.”

-Since the stories are intended to be appropriate for children, the language level isn’t too advanced.
+Since the stories are intended to be appropriate for children, the language level is good for beginners.

 What to expect: